 3. Air permeability around the outside of the hatch box

 Now you have a well-insulated and sealed loft ladder hatch.
 The final challenge is to minimise the amount of air that escapes around the outside of the hatch box.
 It is therefore important to make sure that you choose a hatch box that fits the size of your ceiling opening.
 Where possible, choose a made-to-measure loft ladder to ensure a good fit and leaves a sufficient gap between the hatch box and the structural opening.
 The small gaps around the edges are required to allow for installation tolerances as well as minimise heat transfer through thermal bridging.

 Achieving Passive House (Passivhaus) standards of thermal insulation

 The factors considered above are essential for projects aiming to achieve Passive House standards.
 Premier Loft Ladders offer three ladders certified by the Passivhaus Institute:

-Also available are a couple of special loft ladders offering U-values as low as 0.28 W/m2K (the Designo DD and Supreme DD).
+Also available are a few special loft ladders offering U-values as low as 0.28 W/m2K (the Designo DD, Quadro DD and Supreme DD).
 They feature a secondary upper cover that can be closed after entering the loft.
 As a result, they help to lock the warmth in the home and also prevent moist air from flowing into the loft and condensing in the cold areas.

 For further details, please visit our Passive House Applications page.